Network setting: x5002— Mongi Shop router — PSTN router — x4002

 In the previous examples, we saw that, for an inbound Voip call leg, dial peer matching occurs before Num Exp.
 However, this was discussed in the Cisco networking community:

-- Scott Morris, the Uber Geek, said that Num Exp always comes before dial peer matching (see this thread)
+- Scott Morris, the Uber Geek, said that Num Exp always comes before dial peer matching.

 - Denise Donohue, David Mallory and Ken Salhoff (all are CCIEs) in their book Cisco Voice Gateways And Gatekeepers, say Num Exp comes before inbound voip dial peer matching.
 Kevin Wallace, author of CVOICE Foundation Learning Guide, says the same thing.